timonoko/Seinakello/README.md

 "ulostus2" outputs characters to it via serial port.

-It also inteprets GPS-signals, outputting strings like "TURN LEFT"
+It also interprets GPS-signals, outputting strings like "TURN LEFT"